 Quick start

 nookdb is a Rust-powered, schema-first, reactive local database for Electron desktop apps.
-This page gets you to a working database in three steps.
+This page gets you to a working database in three steps, then shows the two things you’ll reach for next: the Electron bridge and typed errors.

 Install

-pnpm add nookdb# or: npm install nookdb / yarn add nookdbnookdb ships precompiled native binaries for Win/macOS/Linux × x64/arm64.
+pnpm add nookdbnpm install nookdbyarn add nookdbbun add nookdbnookdb ships precompiled native binaries for Win/macOS/Linux × x64/arm64.
 No build toolchain required.

 Define a schema